Distributionally-Robust Optimization with Noisy Data for Discrete Uncertainties Using Total Variation Distance: Abstract

 \section{Abstract}

-Stochastic programs where the uncertainty distribution must be inferred from \textit{noisy} data samples are considered.
-The stochastic programs are approximated with distributionally\-/robust optimizations that minimize the worst-case expected cost over ambiguity sets, i.e., sets of distributions that are sufficiently compatible with the observed data.
-In this paper, the ambiguity sets capture the set of probability distributions whose convolution with the noise distribution remains within a ball centered at the empirical noisy distribution of data samples parameterized by the total variation distance.
-Using the prescribed ambiguity set, the solutions of the distributionally\-/robust optimizations converge to the solutions of the original stochastic programs when the numbers of the data samples grow to infinity.
+Stochastic programs, where uncertainty distribution must be inferred from \textit{noisy} data samples, are considered.
+They are approximated with distributionally\-/robust optimizations that minimize the worst-case expected cost over ambiguity sets, i.e., sets of distributions that are sufficiently compatible with observed data.
+The ambiguity sets capture probability distributions whose convolution with the noise distribution is within a ball centered at the empirical noisy distribution of data samples parameterized by total variation distance.
+Using the prescribed ambiguity set, the solutions of the distributionally\-/robust optimizations converge to the solutions of the original stochastic programs when the number of the data samples grow to infinity.
 Therefore, the proposed distributionally\-/robust optimization problems are \textit{asymptotically consistent}.
-This is proved under the assumption that the distribution of the noise is uniformly diagonally dominant.
-More importantly, the distributionally\-/robust optimization problems can be cast as \textit{tractable convex optimization problems} and are therefore amenable to large-scale stochastic problems.
+The distributionally\-/robust optimization problems can be cast as \textit{tractable optimization problems}.